-Notices of general and specific interest to students are posted in Ed South's student workroom area or in the UAMS CHP Speech-Language and Hearing Education Clinic area located in Ed South.
+Notices of general and specific interest to students are posted in Ed South's student workroom area or in the university clinic area located in Ed South.
 Information pertinent to the graduate students (i.e., job announcements, student achievements) will also be found in these areas.
 Students should check these notice areas regularly.